Promodr/NExT-GPT-Multimodal-LLM/README.md

 Input Instructions: At the start, the system receives input instructions, which are text prompts that may be accompanied by various symbols representing different modalities, like images, audio, or video.

-Encoding and Input Projection: For each modality (image, audio, video), there's an encoder and an input projection step, much like the encoding side you asked about earlier.
+Encoding and Input Projection: For each modality (image, audio, video), there's an encoder and an input projection step, much like the encoding side earlier.
 This step turns raw media into a structured format and then aligns it with the text feature space of the LLM.

 LLM Processing with LoRA: The LLM, enhanced with a technique called LoRA (Low-Rank Adaptation), processes the multimodal inputs and produces textual content as output.
 LLM Output and Cross-Entropy with Gold Annotation: The textual output from the LLM is then compared to a "Gold Annotation," which is the correct or desired response.
 The comparison uses a method called "cross-entropy," which is a way to measure how well the LLM's output matches the gold standard.